clusterlink-net/clusterlink/website/static/files/tutorials/deploy-clusterlink.md

     clusterlink create peer-cert --name server
     ```

+    All peer certificates (i.e., for the `client` and `server` clusters, in this tutorial) should be created from the same fabric CA files.
+    In this tutorial, we assume the server has access to the Fabric certificate created in the `default_fabric` folder.
+    In this tutorial, we assume the `server` cluster creation has access to the fabric certificate stored in the
+    `default_fabric` folder.
+If it doesn't, the fabric certificate should be copied from the `client` to the `server`.

     For more details regarding fabric and peer see [core concepts][].

 2. Deploy ClusterLink on each cluster: